dalong0514/readnotes/20200201读书笔记/2020080PHP-and-MySQL-Web-R01.md

 What Is PHP?
 PHP is a server-side scripting language designed specifically for the web.
 Within an HTML page, you can embed PHP code that will be executed each time the page is visited.
 Your PHP code is interpreted at the web server and generates HTML or other output that the visitor will see.

-1『PHP 是服务端的脚本语言，其代码是在服务器端解释完成的，然后以 HTML 的格式返回给客户端，比如浏览器。PHP 是开源的。』
+1『 PHP 是服务端的脚本语言，其代码是在服务器端解释完成的，然后以 HTML 的格式返回给客户端，比如浏览器。PHP 是开源的。』

 PHP was conceived in 1994 and was originally the work of one man, Rasmus Lerdorf.
 It was adopted by other talented people and has gone through several major rewrites to bring us the broad, mature product we see today.
 According to Google’s Greg Michillie in May 2013, PHP ran more than three quarters of the world’s websites, and that number had grown to over 82% by July 2016.
 PHP is an open-source project, which means you have access to the source code and have the freedom to use, alter, and redistribute it.
 PHP originally stood for Personal Home Page but was changed in line with the GNU recursive naming convention (GNU = Gnu’s Not Unix) and now stands for PHP Hypertext Preprocessor.

+1『 PHP 起源于个人主页（personal home page）。』

 The current major version of PHP is 7.
 This version saw a complete rewrite of the underlying Zend engine and some major improvements to the language.
 All of the code in this book has been tested and validated against the most recent release of PHP 7 at the time of writing, as well as the latest version in the PHP 5.6 family of releases, which is still officially supported.

 What Is MySQL?
 MySQL (pronounced My-Ess-Que-Ell) is a very fast, robust, relational database management system (RDBMS).
 A database enables you to efficiently store, search, sort, and retrieve data.
 The MySQL server controls access to your data to ensure that multiple users can work with it concurrently, to provide fast access to it, and to ensure that only authorized users can obtain access.
 Hence, MySQL is a multiuser, multithreaded server.
 It uses Structured Query Language (SQL), the standard database query language.
 MySQL has been publicly available since 1996 but has a development history going back to 1979.
 It is the world’s most popular open-source database and has won the Linux Journal Readers’ Choice Award on a number of occasions.

-1『数据库可以让我们非常有效的存储、搜索、排序和提取数据；数据能让很多人同访问数据，而且可以给让问的人设置不同的权限。』
+1『数据库可以让我们非常有效的存储、搜索、排序和提取数据；数据能让很多人同访问数据，而且可以给访问的人设置不同的权限。』

 Why Use PHP and MySQL?
 When setting out to build a website, you could use many different products.
 You need to choose the following: 1) Where to run your web servers: the cloud, virtual private servers, or actual hardware.
 2) An operating system.
 3) Web server software.
 4) A database management system or other datastore.
 5) A programming or scripting language.